Good afternoon and welcome to the podcast of Lotus Eaters episode 1276.

 Good question.

-Completely unnecessary problem for us to give to ourselves.
+It's a completely unnecessary problem for us to give to ourselves.

-Look, another question is this is a uh UEFA map, uh UVFA match, so the European Football Federation.
+Look, another question is, this is a UEFA map, UEFA match.

-And one of the questions is why is Israel counted as a European country?
+And one of the questions is, why is Israel counted as a European country?

 I was just waiting to say that.

-It's the same question that your revision gets.
+It's the same question.

 Yeah, I was waiting to say that.